sefunmi4/qpp-lang/README.md

 ## ✨ Philosophy

+> Death to coders' pride:
+> It's C++ but with some patches under the hood to describe quantum bits and their logic where necessary.
+> This provides a shared perspective for code on computers with CPUs, GPUs, TPUs, and QPUs attached to them.
+>
-> Q++ assumes all bits are quantum unless told otherwise.
+> Q++ assumes all bits are quantum (qbits) or classical (cbits) information unless specified.
 > It treats classical logic as a special case of general information.

 ---